pleiad/BBCTester/README.md

 ```

-It uses the extension `.test` and is composed of a few sections that appear in the following order:
+It uses the extension `.bbc` and is composed of a few sections that appear in the following order:
 - `NAME:` [optional, default empty] : the name of the test
 - `DESCRIPTION:` [optional, default empty] : a longer description of the content of the test
 - `PARAMS:` [optional, default empty] : a `,`-separated list of pairs `VAR=VAL` that are added to the environment variables of the compiled executable